 No, Reddit isn’t yet profitable.
 However, the company has been substantially growing revenue in the past few years.
 Reddit’s total revenue for 2023 is expected to reach $670 million, up 38% from $510 million in 2022.

 Reddit’s business strategy thus far is a pretty odd one, given that the firm sacrifices the opportunity to make money in order to keep its users happy.
 As we’ve seen, advertising space sales are the company’s primary revenue stream.
 However, Reddit does not require email addresses and does not track personal information, losing out on the opportunity to increase advertising through data exploitation, in order to keep its users anonymous.

 And this is where one of the biggest challenges Reddit could face comes in: regulation.
 Due to the anonymity of users, there’s always the possibility of malpractice and manipulation, such as bots or even hedge funds driving users toward certain stocks.
 Reddit does already have moderators in place, but once it’s a public firm the level of scrutiny it’ll face will likely increase.
 Any thread to the anonymity of users could cause an exodus from the platform.

 After half a decade neglecting its ad platform, Reddit has begun to invest heavily in this area before it goes public, so we may see the company reach profitability by 2022.

+After half a decade of neglecting its ad platform, Reddit has begun to invest heavily in this area.
 Reddit announced in 2020 that it was buying video creation app Dubsmash, entering into direct competition with TikTok.

 Who owns Reddit?